-The onset of periods is one of the biggest changes puberty brings.
+The onset of periods is one of the biggest changes puberty brings for girls.
 You can help your daughter cope with this change by being prepared and ready to talk her through it.

 What are periods?

-- The level of female hormones (oestrogen and progesterone) rises, which causes the release of an egg from one of the two ovaries.
+- The level of female hormones (oestrogen and progesterone) rises.
+This causes the release of an egg from one of the two ovaries.
 The egg then travels down a fallopian tube towards the uterus.

 - Extra blood and tissue build up in the lining of the uterus to prepare for the arrival and implantation of a fertilised egg.

-- Hormone levels fall if the egg isn’t fertilised, which leads to the lining of the uterus being shed through the vagina, taking the unfertilised egg with it.
+- If the egg isn’t fertilised, hormone levels fall.
+This leads to the lining of the uterus being shed through the vagina.
+The lining is blood and other tissue.

 This last step is what we call a ‘period’.
 Most of the blood and tissue comes out in the first couple of days, but some girls will continue to have bleeding for up to seven days.
 The amount of bleeding varies.